samanthalam18/ICT3111-ITP-Team-16/UI/README.md

 2. Navigate to the project directory.
 3. Open a terminal and run the following command.
    `pip install -r requirements.txt`
+4. Go to `https://pytorch.org/` to download the appriopriate pytorch version.
+Tip if you are using pip add the `--force-install` flag.
 ## VSCode

 1. Open a new terminal.